Carole-Ouedraogo/Django-QuerySet-Cheatsheet/README.md

 ## Methods that return new [QuerySets](https://docs.djangoproject.com/en/3.0/ref/models/querysets/#methods-that-return-new-querysets)

-MVC Application : Model - View - Controllers
+Dajngo uses MVC system : Model - View - Controllers

 # Creatin a Django Project:

+`python -m venv  venv` create a virtual encironment

+`source venv/bin/activate` activate virtual environment venv

+`pip install -r requirements.txt` install all the

+# 0. Create Database:

+`createdb db_name `

 # 1. Start a Project:

-`django-admin startproject mysite`
+`django-admin startproject <name> .`  This makes sure that the project is not nested

     mysite/            --> A container for your project/ can be renamed.